vecel/mcmc-decipher/README.md

 ### Problem
 [comment]: <> (Try to center this text while keeping latex code - 26! is over 4 * 10^26)
 <div align="justify">
 We are facing the problem of deciphering a message encoded with substitution cipher, where each letter from the alphabet is replaced with another one from the same alphabet.
 Although the method is straightforward to implement, decrypting a message is not trivial.
 The core difficulty is the number of possible encryption keys which is the number of possible alphabet's permutations.
-For example English alphabet has 26 letters, which gives 26! potential keys.
+For example English alphabet has 26 letters, which gives 26! potential keys (over 4&middot;10<sup>26</sup> ).
 If we also consider numbers and punctuation we get 43 characters.
 This gives us 43! potential keys!
 This makes brute force approach infeasible.
 </div>

 ### Goal